 For any children who arrive to school after 9.20am will be marked in the register with a ‘U’ code, which is an unauthorised mark for that session.
 If there are 15 or more unauthorised sessions then this could lead to a Fixed Penalty Notice being issued (a fine of £60 per school age child).
 Please refer to our attendance policy for further details.

-Regular poor punctuality is not acceptable and if there are reasons for this please speak to Mrs Alexandra Gage (Headteacher).
+Regular poor punctuality is not acceptable and if there are reasons for this then please speak to Mrs Gage (Headteacher).

 The main reason children are absent from school is due to illness.
 Keeping healthy so your child is able to attend school more regularly is important part of your child’s life.
 Parents can also help by ensuring their children stay healthy by taking exercise, getting enough sleep and a healthy diet.